Redistricting roundup for the 11-state Midwest

 The Michigan Supreme Court dismissed the case, however, noting that partisan fairness also must be weighed against other criteria, such as keeping “communities of interest” together in a single district.

 Separately, two racial-discrimination lawsuits were filed in state and federal courts.
 The Michigan Supreme Court upheld the new maps in a February 2022 decision.
 Plaintiffs in that case had argued that because the new redistricting plans reduced the number of majority-minority districts (as compared to the old maps), the result would be an unlawful dilution of minority votes.
-Similar claims are at the center of the case before a U.S. District Court in Michigan (no ruling had been made as of the end of 2022).
+Similar claims are at the center of the case before a U.S. District Court in Michigan (no ruling had been made as of late 2023).

 Minnesota: Panel of state judges draws maps again due to legislative stalemate

-Minnesota has the only “split legislature” in the Midwest, with Democrats controlling the House and Republicans the Senate.
+At the time of the most recent drawing of the nation’s political maps, Minnesota had the only “split state legislature” in the Midwest, with Democrats controlling the House and Republicans the Senate.
 This power-sharing arrangement made a legislative stalemate over redistricting almost inevitable, in a state where the drawing of new lines by the state judicial branch has become commonplace.

 As in recent cycles, the state Supreme Court appointed a panel of judges to oversee the process.
 The panel reviewed four separate proposed maps (including those submitted by the two major political parties) before adopting congressional and state legislative redistricting plans in February.